ToxicK1dd/ObjectOrientedCheatSheet/README.md

 # The List
-List of best practices, principles, architectures, and other things so i don't forget them.
+List of best practices, principles, architectures, and other things so i don't forget them.\
+Also useful for people trying to learn programming.

 ### Basic Elements
  - [Operators](https://www.tutorialspoint.com/computer_programming/computer_programming_operators.htm)